tedstreete/opi-api/storage/v1alpha1/autogen.md

 <a name="opi_api-storage-v1-FrontendVirtioBlkService"></a>

 ### FrontendVirtioBlkService
+Front End (host-facing) APIs.
+Mostly used for Virtio-blk emulation emulation and host presentation as alternative to Nvme.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|